logto-io/docs/docs/docs/recipes/manage-users/README.md

 # 🧑‍🚀 Manage users

-User management is the core feature for admin users.
+User management is the core feature.

 For example, you want to: